Last updated on May 27th, 2023 at 03:03 pm

-Always know the local drone laws
+Always know the local drone laws.

 What happens if you break the rules?

 You might be thinking: Who cares!
-I will send my drone up quickly to get one cool shot, and that’s it.
+I will send my drone up quickly to get one excellent shot, and that’s it.
 I won’t get caught!
 This is not an intelligent thing to do.
 The most lenient of consequences you could face for doing so is fine.
-And before you go thinking you would be okay with ‘paying’ for a photo or video, know that such fines are exorbitant.
+And before you go thinking you would be okay with ‘paying’ for a photo or video, know that such fines are excessive.
 In the U.S., they go upwards of five thousand dollars.
 Even in countries abroad, you can still expect to pay at least three thousand dollars in local currency.
-And remember, this is the least serious consequence you could face.
+And remember, this is the least severe consequence you could face.
 Your drone could be confiscated.
 You could be deported from whatever country you are visiting.
 It is even possible for the whole thing to end up in your permanent police record.

-Know if you should take your drone with you at all
+Know if you should take your drone with you at all.

-Keep in mind the weather you will be experiencing
+Keep in mind the weather you will be experiencing.

-Take your drone with you as carry-on
+Take your drone with you as a carry-on.

 Bringing drone accessories onto a plane is typically not an issue.